-What is an SSL Certificate and does my website need one?
+What is an SSL/TLS Certificate and does my website need one?

 Typically, when you submit a form on a website, the data is sent as plain text which potentially leaves you and visitors to your website vulnerable to hackers.
 SSL certificates help to protect the transfer of sensitive information, such as personal data and credit card details, by encrypting it during transmission between the user’s browser and the web server.